DuaaH/bills-system-analysis/README.md

  ## Setup the project
  To setup the app locally follow these steps :

- - Git clone event-booker repo : `git clone`
+ - Git clone bills-system-analysis repo : `git clone`
  - Install node modules for client side and server side : `npm i`
  - run this command to run the project : `npm run dev`